DSSGxUK/bmwi/documentation/docs/steps/data_prep.md

 ![confirm merge](../prep_screenshots/confirm_merge.png)

 <span style="color:gray">*A preview of the merged data would be shown like the long and wide formats above.
-Once you confirm to use the merged data, it would be set as the default loaded dataset on the tool.*</span>
+Once you confirm to use the merged data, it would be set as the default loaded dataset on the tool.*</span> -->

-## Merging multiple csv files
+## Structural data csv files

 ![csv](../prep_screenshots/csv.png)